TeskaLabs/asab/docs/reference/library/reference.md

 ### Microsoft Azure Storage

-Reads from the Microsoft Azure Storage container.
+You can configure the microservice to read from the Microsoft Azure Storage container.

 Configuration: